SGOCO Group (NASDAQ:SGOC) Shares Gap Down to $7.04

-SGOCO Group, Ltd. (NASDAQ:SGOC) shares gapped down before the market opened on Wednesday .
+SGOCO Group, Ltd. (NASDAQ:SGOC)’s stock price gapped down before the market opened on Wednesday .
 The stock had previously closed at $7.04, but opened at $6.68.
 SGOCO Group shares last traded at $7.13, with a volume of 4,432 shares changing hands.

 SGOCO Group, Ltd. designs, develops, and manufactures phase change material storage systems for applications on cooling and heating systems in Mainland China and Hong Kong.
 The company's products include phase change material thermal energy storage products; LCD/LED monitors; and TV product-related and application-specific products.